 - We searched Google Scholar with the search term "antiretroviral therapy randomized controlled trial" and read the abstracts of the first 200 results.
 None of the RCTs examined the effect of ART on morbidity or mortality in low-income settings versus no treatment.

 - We took the weighted average of age-specific life expectancies in Mills et al. 2011, a cohort study of patients on ART in Uganda, to estimate life-expectancy of patients receiving ART between 2002 and 2009 as 27 years.
-Full calculations are in ART cost-effectiveness analysis.
+Full calculations are in GiveWell, Antiretroviral therapy CEA, 2021, sheet 1, “Life expectancy of an HIV patient with ART” row.

 - We used Van der Paal et al. 2007, a cohort study of untreated HIV-positive patients in Uganda to estimate life-expectancy of untreated patients as nine years.